297 – October 24

 Desperation appears when we fear not having enough.
 Enough participants in the workshop, enough money in the bank, enough salary, raises, promotion, accolades, jewelry, cars, clothes, children, space, time.
 We grab, we horde, we corral, we fight, we scream.
 Fear-based decisions rule our minds, hearts, actions.
 The more we grasp at abundance, the more it eludes us.
 Frantically, we try to push the river…

-Ah, I’m just back from a wonderful family reunion in Brevard, North Carolina.
+Ah, I’m reminiscing about my wonderful family reunion several years ago in Brevard, North Carolina.
 We had most of my generation’s cousins – the children of the children of Mama & Papa Livy.
 Mama and Papa had 8 children (who survived infancy; 2 did not): Woodie, Lou, Rob, Lloyd, Egbert, Charles, D.A., and the youngest, my mother, Chellie Le Nell.
 Fifteen first cousins, most of them married and had children and some of their children now have children – no, I’m not going to name all of them, I might get myself in trouble forgetting someone!

 We had a wonderful time hugging and laughing and catching up on everything that’s been going on since our last reunion in 2008, which was the first reunion since the 60s.
 Organized by our intrepid Gail Livingston Hare, we stayed in the most beautiful bed and breakfast, the Key Falls Inn, built in the 1860s.
 We had a fabulous breakfast with everyone each morning, and hiked the Pisgah Mountains trails in the afternoon.
 We went to the Pumpkin Patch with the wee ones, just joining our family circle and our world.
-We shopped in beautiful downtown Brevard, and saw the rare white squirrels at Brevard College that only live in a few hidden places in North Carolina.
+We shopped in beautiful downtown Brevard, and saw the rare white squirrels at Brevard College, one of the few tiny communities who live in a few hidden places in North Carolina.
 Oh, and we ate – how we ate!
 Barbequed pork and beans, cole slaw, summer squash & goat cheese salad, big breakfast spreads of eggs, sausage, cereal, biscuits, scones, and lots of coffee and sweet southern tea.
 Woodie’s chocolate chip cookies, chocolate cake…oh, my!

 And we told stories, nodded, shared, hugged, and laughed.
 Sparkling eyes and deep smiles spoke deep caverns of love and cherished memories.
 We spoke reverently of those who have gone from this Earth but whose lives hold meaning for us still, and whose spirits surrounded us, extended our love from this world into the next.